 Journal of Development Economics

 The Journal of Development Economics publishes original research papers relating to all aspects of economic development - from immediate policy concerns to structural problems of underdevelopment.
 The emphasis is on quantitative or analytical work, which is novel and relevant.
 The Journal does not publish book reviews.
 We welcome papers that take up questions in development economics that are of interest to the general readers of the journal, and then use data from a particular country or region to answer them.
 However, we do not publish articles that are essentially in-depth studies of a specific country, region, case, or event whose findings are unlikely to be of great interest to the general readers of the journal.
 In our review process we pre-screen all papers, some of which are immediately rejected.
 This includes papers that are not considered to be a good fit in terms of the topic or the methodology even though development is a broad field and sometimes this is a matter of subjective judgment.
 This also includes papers that fall short of our high standards, in terms of the contribution or value added to the literature, or in terms of methodological rigor.
+The Journal receives approx. 1300 papers per year and publishes only a small fraction (around 6-8%).
+To make this work in a timely fashion we only send 1/4 papers out for review.
+Given this volume we regret that we cannot provide explanations on our desk reject papers.
 Under normal circumstances, an author cannot submit (either s/he directly or through a co-author) more than three papers within any 12 month period.
 Papers that are once rejected by the JDE will not be considered for publication again, even if the authors use a new dataset or a new model.
 This is only possible if the editor in his or her decision letter explicitly leaves open this possibility.

 We also provide many author benefits, such as free PDFs, a liberal copyright policy, special discounts on Elsevier publications and much more.
 Please click here for more information on our author services.

 Editor in Chief: A. Foster